jintonic/jintonic.github.io/learning/d2l/index.md

 subtitle: learning management system
 ---

+## Greet students using individual names

+`{FirstName}` will be replaced by a student's first name in D2L contents.
+Ref. to <https://documentation.brightspace.com/EN/le/replace_stings/instructor/replace_strings.htm>

 ## "Written Response" VS "Short Answer" Question

 A "Short Answer" question in a quiz demands a preset answer when setting the question up.
 The user's answer has to be exactly the same as the preset answer to be auto-graded as right.
 A quiz report will only show the preset answer instead of individual's answers.